 JWLM.220 - Metalsmithing Skills II

-Prerequisite: Completion of 24 credits from First Year Studies or equivalents, or consent of Chair in consultation with the instructor.
+Prerequisite: JWLM.205, or consent of Chair in consultation with the instructor.
 This course develops metalsmithing skills such as sinking, large-scale fitting and soldering, hollow construction, raising and form development.

 JWLM.222 - Media Skills